JonathanC13/Exercise-Routines/server/test-cases.md

         2. response: N/A
         3. The document is deleted from the collection 'routines'.

+    *Status*: Pass

-- Test X: Delete a routine that has related session documents in the collection 'sessions'.
+- Test 5: Delete a routine that has related session documents in the collection 'sessions'.
+    *Description*:
+        To test the cascading delete when routine is deleted.
+        With a routine document that has a session document in collection 'sessions' that has a reference to the routine _id. session document field routineId.

     *Prerequisites*:
-        1. Create a routine document.
+        1. Created a routine document.
-        2. Create 2 session document that references the routine document id.
+        2. Created 2 session document that references the routine document id.

     *Route params*:
         :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id